One more post on Betrayal and Anger and then we'll move on to Rebuilding Trust.

 Eventually, Bertie returns to talk with Lionel.
 Lionel doesn't want to just teach technique.
 He wants to know more about Bertie's life and inner world.
 But Bertie doesn't want to talk about his family.
 Not talking outside about the family is a hallmark of a dysfunctional family.

 Lionel and Bertie do begin to work together.
 Lionel moves into technique first to help gain Bertie's trust.
-Among activities Bertie is to do is to rock back and forth from left to right foot while swinging his arms and saying nursery rhymes.
+Among activities Bertie is to do is to rock back and forth, from left foot to right foot, while swinging his arms and saying nursery rhymes.
 The rocking is reminiscent of modern day EMDR therapy.

 So the rocking back and forth, or dancing the waltz brought movement and continuous flow to Bertie as he dealt with his stammering.
 The waltz is interesting in this manner because it is a three step dance.
 With it one alternates the initial foot.
 Left right left then right left right.
 Left and then right.
 Logue's background was with battle worn PTSD victims just like those whom EMDR has been highly successful with, like Vietnam veterans.